-X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended June 30, 2013

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number0-21615

-PRESSURE BIOSCIENCES, INC.

-(Exact name of registrant as specified in its charter)

-Massachusetts

-(State or other jurisdiction of incorporation or organization)

-14 Norfolk Avenue

-South Easton, Massachusetts

-(Address of principal executive offices)

-(I.R.S.
-Employer

-Identification No.)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Imes Yes □ No

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). 🗵 Yes  No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \mathbf{X}

-Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2 of the Exchange Act). 🗆 Yes 🗵 No

-The number of shares outstanding of the Issuer's common stock as of August 14, 2013 was 11,449,267

-(Zip Code)
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193.
+For the transition period from to to For the transition period from PRESSURE BIOSCIENCES, INC. (Exact name of registrant as specified in its charter) Massachusetts (State or other jurisdiction of incorporation or organization) 14 Norfolk Avenue PRESSURE BIOSCIENCES, INC. (Exact name of registrant as specified in its charter) Massachusetts (State or other jurisdiction of incorporation or organization) 14 Norfolk Avenue (Exact name of registrant as specified in its charter) Massachusetts (State or other jurisdiction of incorporation or organization) 14 Norfolk Avenue (State or other jurisdiction of incorporation or organization) 14 Norfolk Avenue (I.R.S.
+Employer Identification No.) South Easton, Massachusetts 02375 (Address of principal executive offices) (Zip Code) (508) 230-1828 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has bee subject to such filing requirements for the past 90 days. ☑ Yes □ No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Da File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months for such shorter period that the registrant was required to submit and post such files). ✓ Yes □ No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchangact.
+(Check one): Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer □ Smaller reporting company ☑ Indicate by check mark whether the registrant is a shell company (as defined in Exchange Act Rule 12b-2 of the Exchange Act). ☐ Yes ☐ No The number of shares outstanding of the Issuer's common stock as of November 4, 2013 was 11,949,267